raab-lab/rnaseq/README.md

 RNAseq
 =======

-A Nextflow DSL2 implementation of the Raab Lab CUT&RUN processing pipeline.
+A Nextflow DSL2 implementation of the Raab Lab RNAseq processing pipeline.
 Design modeled after the [nf-core](https://nf-co.re/rnaseq) implementation.

 In Nextflow, data flows through **channels** and into **processes**, which transforms the data in some way and produces an output that can be passed to another process.